busrbsrho/MATLA_1/README.md

 3. **getNumOfLinesThread(String [] fileNames)** - the method receivs an array which contains names of files , the method will return the total amount of the lines of all the files using Threads.

-4. **getNumOfLinesThreadPool(String [] fileNames)** - the method receivs an array which contains names of files , the method will return the total amount of the lines of all the files using ThreadPool.
+4. **getNumOfLinesThreadPool(String [] fileNames)** - the method receivs an array which contains names of files, the method will return the total amount of the lines of all the files using ThreadPool.